EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_06/hands_on_6.md

 However, remember you will have to make the same changes for the residential and gas sectors!

-We will now save this file and run the new simulation model using the following command in Anaconda prompt:
+We will now save these files and run the new simulation model using the following command in Anaconda prompt:

 ```
 python -m muse settings.toml